twilson63/permaweb-cookbook/docs/src/guides/smartweave/warp/write-interactions.md

 # Warp WriteInteractions

-SmartWeave contracts contain a current state and the ability to modify that state via function calls, the way you call a function on a SmartWeave Contract is by creating a transaction known as a SmartWeave Action.
-This action contains the function name you would like to call and the input parameters required by the SmartWeave Contract function. `contract.writeInteraction` is a function that creates a SmartWeave Action.
+To call a function on a SmartWeave contract, you can create a transaction known as a SmartWeave action.
+This action includes the function name and the necessary input parameters for the function on the SmartWeave contract.
+You can create a SmartWeave action using the contract.writeInteraction function.

 ## Code